WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: RESULTS

-WiFo-2 adopts the proposed transformer-based MDAE architecture, which comprises a preprocessor for task-specific processing, an encoder for general CSI representation, and a decoder for CSI reconstruction (Fig. \ref{fig1}b).
-To enable unified learning across diverse CSI distributions and heterogeneous pretraining tasks, we introduce a CSI-SMoE layer for both the encoder and decoder, replacing the feedforward networks (FFN) in standard transformer blocks.
-Specifically, each CSI-SMoE layer comprises multiple expert networks that are selectively activated, with the expert activation determined by a task-related gating mechanism conditioned on the input tokens.
+{WiFo-2 adopts the proposed transformer-based MDAE architecture, which comprises a preprocessor for task-specific processing, an encoder for general CSI representation, and a decoder for CSI reconstruction (Fig. \ref{fig1}f).} To enable unified learning across diverse CSI distributions and heterogeneous pretraining tasks, we introduce a CSI-SMoE layer for both the encoder and decoder, replacing the feedforward networks (FFNs) in standard transformer blocks.
+Specifically, each CSI-SMoE layer comprises multiple expert networks that are selectively activated, with the expert activation determined by a task-related gating mechanism conditioned on the input tokens (Note 12 of the Supplementary Information).
 Moreover, this partial-activation mechanism preserves high model capacity while substantially reducing computational cost, enabling energy-efficient, low-latency communication.
-WiFo-2 comprises small, base, and large versions, where the large version has 100.86 million total parameters, with 50.86 million active (Supplementary Note 3).
-Unless otherwise specified, the large version is utilized.
+WiFo-2 comprises five model variants of different scales.
+Unless otherwise specified, we use the large variant, which contains 100.86 million total parameters, 50.86 million of which are active.

 WiFo-2 utilizes a two-phase pretraining strategy.
-The first phase involves four mixed masking and denoising pretraining tasks.
+The first phase comprises four mixed masking and denoising pretraining tasks, enabling it to acquire generalized and robust CSI representations.
 Specifically, random, time, and frequency-masked reconstruction are conducted on the coarse-grained CSI dataset, while interpolation denoising is applied to the fine-grained CSI dataset.
-This enables WiFo-2 to learn general CSI masked reconstruction and denoising capabilities, effectively supporting CSI-related tasks.
-During pretraining, we randomize the prediction and downsampling ratio and add Gaussian noise with random power to improve WiFo-2’s adaptability to varying reconstruction ratios and noise levels.
-In the second phase, confidence-enhanced pretraining produces confidence estimates tailored to zero-shot channel reconstruction, which is crucial for reliability in real deployments.
-Specifically, we freeze the backbone and add an auxiliary output head for further training, enabling NMSE metric prediction while preserving the original performance.
+During pretraining, we randomize the prediction and downsampling ratios and inject Gaussian noise to improve WiFo-2’s robustness to varying reconstruction ratios and noise levels.
+In the second phase, confidence-enhanced pretraining is introduced to enable confidence estimation for zero-shot channel reconstruction while retaining the capabilities learned in the first phase, which is crucial for reliability in real-world deployments.
+After large-scale pretraining, WiFo-2 acquires generalizable CSI knowledge, supporting direct zero-shot transfer to three channel reconstruction tasks and few-shot adaptation to nine CSI-related tasks.